abdullahiyad/calculator/README.md

  - html
  - css
  - js

-properties:
+ properties :
-  -responsive
+ - responsive
-  -have dark and light themes
+ - have dark and light themes
-  -easy to use
+ - easy to use